bradchristie/taminations-flutter/assets/c2/cross_concentric_concept.md

 >

 The last two formations shown are really the same; the grouping on the left is used if the caller only says "Cross-Concentric..." and the Cross Concentric call can be done from a 1x4.
-The grouping on the right is used when the caller says "Cross-Concentric Diamond..." or when the Cross-Concentric call can only be done from diamonds (for example, "Cross-Concentric Diamond Circulate" or "Cross Concentric Flip the Diamond").
+The grouping on the right is used when the caller says "Cross-Concentric Diamond..." or when the Cross-Concentric call can only be done from Diamonds (for example, "Cross-Concentric Diamond Circulate" or "Cross Concentric Flip the Diamond").

-If the Cross-Concentric call starts and ends in a 2x2 Box (for example, "Cross-Concentric Star Thru"), the following rule applies: If the original centers begin as though in Columns, they finish (on the outside) as though in Columns; if they begin in Lines, they finish as though in Lines.
+If the Cross-Concentric call starts and ends in a 2x2 Box (for example, "Cross-Concentric Star Thru"), the following rule applies: If the original Centers begin as though in Columns, they finish (on the outside) as though in Columns;
+if they begin in Lines, they finish as though in Lines.

 Cross-Concentric [Star Thru](../b1/star_thru.md):